tpbnick/docs/docs/py-lists.md

 print(cars)
 ```

-#### Sorting a List Temporarily with the `sorted()` Function
+#### Sorting a List Temporarily with the `#!py sorted()` Function

-To maintain the original order of a list but present it in a sorted order, you can use the `sorted()` function.
-The `sorted()` function lets you display your list in a particular order but doesn't affect the actual order of the list.
+To maintain the original order of a list but present it in a sorted order, you can use the `#!py sorted()` function.
+The `#!py sorted()` function lets you display your list in a particular order but doesn't affect the actual order of the list.
 Let's try this function on the list of cars:

 ```py linenums="1"
 cars = ['bmw', 'audi', 'toyota', 'subaru']